Skip to content

 Why it matters in the exam

-It is the most omnipresent connector in the exam: directly tested in 3 parts (1, 2, 4) and present in the texts of 5 of 7 parts.
+It is one of the most recurrent connectors in the exam: directly tested in Parts 1, 2 and 4, and frequently present in the reading texts.
 Cambridge knows that learners choose by meaning — but the answer depends on STRUCTURE, not meaning.

 The cognitive trap